apache/ozone-site/docs/07-system-internals/02-data-operations/02-read.md

 Trace every part of a read request from beginning to end.
 This includes:
 - Client getting encryption keys
 - Client calling OM to create key
-- OM validating client's Kerberos princiapl
+- OM validating client's Kerberos principal
 - OM checking permissions (Ranger or Native ACLs)
-- OM generating block tokens from the shared secret previously retreived from SCM
+- OM generating block tokens from the shared secret previously retrieved from SCM
 - OM getting block locations from SCM or from its cache.
 - OM returning container, blocks, pipeline, block tokens
 - Client sending block tokens and datanode validating based on the shared secret from SCM